sandervanvugt/van-vugt-kubernetes/RHCSA-creating-partitions-and-fileystems/intro.md

 In this scenario you will learn how to:

-*	Using dd to create an image file
+*	Use dd to create an image file
-*	Using losetup to create a loop device
+*	Use losetup to create a loop device
-*	Using fdisk and mkfs to create a partition and filesystem on top of the loop device
+*	Use fdisk and mkfs to create a partition and filesystem on top of the loop device

 This scenario is from the Red Hat Certified Administrator - RHCSA Scenarios series by [Sander van Vugt](https://learning.oreilly.com/search/?query=%22sander%20van%20vugt%22%20%26%20%22cka%22&extended_publisher_data=true&highlight=true&include_assessments=false&include_case_studies=true&include_courses=true&include_playlists=true&include_collections=true&include_notebooks=true&include_sandboxes=true&include_scenarios=true&is_academic_institution_account=false&source=user&sort=relevance&facet_json=true&json_facets=true&page=0&include_facets=true&include_practice_exams=true).
 These interactive exercises will walk you through common tasks that you may find on the RHCSA exam.